-Stephen T. Jurvetson has been a member of our Board of Directors since June 2009.
-Since 1995, Mr. Jurvetson has been a Managing Director of Draper Fisher Jurvetson, a venture capital firm.
-Mr. Jurvetson is a director of D-Wave Systems Inc., Synthetic Genomics Inc. and SpaceX, among other privately-held companies.
+Stephen T. Jurvetson has been a member of our Board since June 2009.
+Mr. Jurvetson has been on a leave of absence from the Board since November 2017.
+Mr. Jurvetson was a Managing Director of Draper Fisher Jurvetson, a venture capital firm, from 1995 to 2017.
+Mr. Jurvetson is a director of SpaceX, from which he is also on a leave of absence.
 Mr. Jurvetson holds B.S. and M.S. degrees in electrical engineering from Stanford University and an M.B.A. from the Stanford Business School.